Three Minute Thesis Contest

 College of Arts and Sciences Qualifier

-The college first place winner will receive a $1,000 fellowship for fall 2017 and advances to the WSU 3MT competition on Tuesday, March 28, 2017.
+The college first-place winner will receive a $1,000 fellowship for fall 2018 and will advance to the WSU 3MT competition to be held on Wednesday, March 28, 2018.

-The college runner up and people’s choice winner will each receive a $500 fellowship for fall 2017.
+The college runner-up and People’s Choice winner each will receive a $500 fellowship for fall 2018.

 The 3MT research communication competition challenges Ph.D. students to present a compelling oration on their thesis and its significance in just three minutes—and using just one visual slide—in language appropriate to a non-specialist audience.